Life is Precious Clinician

 - Manages a caseload of enrolled clients/potential clients who would benefit from counseling services.

-- Documents contact with clients in order to assess needs, maintain required paperwork and engage family members.
+- Documents contact with clients to assess needs, maintain required paperwork and engage family members.
 Complete comprehensive assessments and assessment updates in accordance with Arizona Health Care Cost Containment System (AHCCCS) and ABHS Standards.
 Complete and update client treatment plans.

 - Provides prevention education services including presentations, workshops, and other forms public education on a variety of mental health topics, including, but not limited to, suicide prevention, substance abuse treatment education and life skills instruction.